twigglits/who-aids-prop/sphinxdoc/source/simpact_output.rst

      Otherwise it will be 0.
   6. ``CD4atARTstart``: The value of the CD4 count of this person right before the treatment started.

+HIV Viral load log
+^^^^^^^^^^^^^^^^^^

+This CSV log file describes the changes in the HIV viral load of different individuals.
+As described in the section about :ref:`HIV viral load related options <viralload>`, each person has a set-point viral load, which is the observed viral load in the chronic stage (see also the section about the :ref:`general flow of the simulation <generalflow>`).
+In the acute stage and AIDS stages, the observed viral load is derived from this set-point value.

+The file currently has five columns:

+ 1. ``Time``: the time at which the viral load for a person was changed
+ 2. ``ID``: the ID of the person for whom the viral load was changed
+ 3. ``Desc``: a description of the cause of the change, which can be one of the following:

+     - ``Infection by seeding``: a person became infected due to the :ref:`HIV seeding event<hivseeding>`.
+     - ``Infection by transmission``: a person became infected by :ref:`transmission <transmission>` of the virus.
+     - ``Chronic stage``: a person entered the :ref:`chronic stage <chronicstage>`.
+     - ``AIDS stage``: an :ref:`AIDS stage event <aidsstage>` got triggered, advancing the person from the chronic stage to the AIDS stage.
+     - ``Final AIDS stage``: an :ref:`AIDS stage event <aidsstage>` got triggered, advancing the person from the AIDS stage to the final AIDS stage.
+     - ``Started ART``: the viral load was lowered thanks to starting ART during a :ref:`monitoring event <monitoring>`.
+     - ``Dropped out of ART``: the viral load was increased because the person :ref:`dropped out <dropout>` of treatment.

+ 4. ``Log10SPVL``: this is the set-point viral load of the person, on a logarithmic scale.
+    This value is the base value that's used to calculate the actual, observed viral load from.
+ 5. ``Log10VL``: the observed viral load of the person, on a logarithmic scale.

 Settings log
 ^^^^^^^^^^^^